Easy recipes to use up strawberries

 We have had a glut of strawberries recently from our visits to the fruit farm, and oh what a joy it has been!
 The excess of strawberries lounging in our fridge has forced us to explore a whole variety of recipes that have made for very happy family desserts here.
-So I thought it was time for a round-up of our best finds. starting with the the classic Chocolate Fondue.
+So if you’ve found yourself with an excess, here are 9 ideas on what to do with fresh picked strawberries.

 - Heat the cream and broken up chocolate together in a heatproof bowl, set over a pan of simmering water, stirring all the time until smooth and glossy.